HITECHCRIME/HC_SG319_Seeking_Night_Sky/README.md

 ## Lyrics

 ```
-I've been seeking night sky I might die
+i've been seeking night sky I might die
-Call me up another time,
-ritual it's  tonight
+call me up another time, ritual it's tonight
-onto fighting on another day
-gotta say such a playa
+onto fighting on another day, gotta say such a playa
 all i ever said was get it right

-fearsome of the blight
-masses for the carcer
+fearsome of the blight, masses for the carcer
-imma stay onto my promise
-they might see me as a martyr
+imma stay onto my promise, they might see me as a martyr
-i just think i'm out of time
-but i haven't still decided
+i just think i'm out of time but i haven't still decided
-staying silent is a problem
-i've been saved by the tar
+staying silent is a problem but i'm saved by the tar           /// i've been saved by the tar
 saved by the tar

 saved by the tar aah
-i decided why try
+i decided why try, semitones crash (loud)
-semitones crash loud
 none of this shit is fine
 none of these damn rules apply
 imma take my own pride